thecodeflayer/alttp-tracker/FAQ.md

 In this mode Link starts in the Dark World and must navigate to the Light World.
 The map in this mode is slightly different and logic to access locations has changed.

+**Retro**

+This mode harkens back to the original Zelda.
+Shops and Take Any locations are tracked in this mode, and there is a new Rupee Quiver item needed to use the Bow.

 To learn more about the randomizer options for these modes please read the 'World State' section of [alttpr.com/en/options](https://alttpr.com/en/options).